-A study of research, methods, instructional design, materials, and media and the use of technology for elementary classroom instruction.
+A study of research, methods, instructional design, materials, and media for elementary classroom instruction.
+Attention will be given to the importance of teaching reading.
+Course must be taken in the semester preceding student teaching.
+This course includes a 20-hour field experience.
 Prerequisite: Admission to teacher education.
-Must also be enrolled in EDU 432.

 EDU 431.
-Educational Strategies-Secondary.
+Educational Strategies--Secondary.
 3 hours.
 F., Sp.

-A study of research, methods, instructional design, materials and media and the use of technology for content area K-12 and 7-12 classroom instruction.
+A study of research, methods, instructional design, materials and media for use in content area K-12 and 7-12 classroom instruction.
+Course must be taken in the semester preceding student teaching.
+This course includes a 20-hour field experience.
 Prerequisite: Admission to teacher education.
-Must also be enrolled in EDU 432.